Image created by @pab.ink

 I'll use my skills to make an high quality translation and maybe to learn something more about Node.js world.

-As I said today I started and completed a new file full of pretty difficult words and sentences: onboarding.md!
+Today I started a new file full of pretty difficult words, sentences and codes: modules.md!

 - Source Language: English